 In 2013, the Berbee Derby celebrated 10 years of being a Madison Thanksgiving tradition.
-Part of the celebration was a “10 Years Running” photo contest, which invited people to take pictures of themselves in their Berbee Derby shirts while in vacation and doing fun things at home.
+Part of the celebration was a “10 Years Running” photo contest, which invited people to take pictures of themselves in their Berbee Derby shirts while on vacation and doing fun things at home.

 No event can reach the 10-year mark without the help of many people.
-We want to take this opportunity to thank to everyone, past and present, who has supported the Berbee Derby in any way.
+A sincere thank you to everyone, past and present, who has supported the Berbee Derby in any way.
 This includes our wonderful sponsors, dedicated volunteers, the city of Fitchburg, Lands’ End and their fabulous shirts, our many suppliers and partners, and of course, our runners and walkers.
 Without your continued interest, dedication and support, there couldn’t be a Berbee Derby.
 When we stand out in the cold on Thanksgiving morning, we remember why we do this: The smiles on the faces of our runners and walkers, and the many technology education grants we will be able to award because of the Derby’s success.

 Berbee Derby Race Directors

 - 2004-2005: Sarah Weber Hurley